Exciting News!

 Overview

-David Dubberly has built a strong track record rooted in determination and ingenuity and has become a go-to attorney for companies seeking legal counsel in compliance matters, defense of government investigations, litigation, and mediation and arbitration.
+David Dubberly is a Shareholder in Maynard Nexsen's Labor and Employment practice.
+He is a go-to attorney for companies seeking legal counsel in compliance matters, defense of government investigations, and litigation.

 Delivering Solutions for Complex Employment Matters